mjackdk/ansible/README.md

 # ansible
-Ansible playbooks for Fedora Workstation, Fedora Server and macOS
+Ansible playbooks for Fedora Workstation, Fedora Server and macOS.
+Tested on F36 and Big Sur.

 ## Fedora Workstation

 On localhost:
 ``` bash